THREELabs/THREELabs-Ultima-Online-Sphere-PvP/README.md

 # 🎮 Sphere UO Web - Mage Combat

 A browser-based implementation of Ultima Online's PvP magic combat system using Phaser 3.
-This project focuses on recreating the strategic spell-casting mechanics that made UO's PvP legendary.
+This project focuses on recreating the strategic spell-casting mechanics that made Sphere Shard's PvP so legendary.

 ## ✨ Current Features